hkayann/node-red-contrib-ble-sense/README.md

 # Known Bugs

 - Based on your setup (e.g., BlueZ version, kernel version), you might not able get a desired result.
 - BLE Scanner status is not changing properly after establishing the first connection.
 - To reconnect, we need to wait around 10 secs after disconnnecting.
 Otherwise the connection drops.
+- Nicla Sense ME might drop a connection.